benjymous/annotations/sandman/sandman.05.md

 - R I K <SMB147@PSUVM.PSU.EDU> joked about the warehouse and recalled Grant Morrison's appearance in _Animal Man_.
 - Jacob Levy <ST802099@BROWNVM> objected to my dismissal of the possible existence of Gotham, the State.
 - Ralf Hildebrandt added more details.
-- <Kull29@aol.com> added more details about the origin of Gotham
+- <Kull29@aol.com> added more details about the origin of Gotham.